X-oss-byte/aws-workshop/templates-content/TEMPLATE_ModuleTwo_Setup/_index.ee.md

 ---
-title: "AWS Hosted Workshop Setup" # MODIFY THIS TITLE IF APPLICABLE
+title: "AWS Hosted Workshop Setup"  IF APPLICABLE
 chapter: true # MAKE SURE YOU SET THIS TO FALSE IF USING SELF-GUIDED SETUP
 weight: 2
 ---

-# AWS Hosted Workshop Setup <!-- MODIFY THIS HEADING -->
+# AWS Hosted Workshop Setup

-## Module Two Heading <!-- MODIFY THIS SUBHEADING -->
+## Module Two Heading

 This paragraph block should be an introduction to the module about the method of setting up the workshop using EventEngine in AWS.
 Some typical examples of the steps in this process will explain logging out of any current AWS accounts, how to utilize the hashed URL, utilizing the Team Dashboard to log in to the AWS console, and ensure that the correct region is being selected.